santm/santm/README.md

-- 👋 Hi, I’m @santm ; most of repositor are private as nothing much to share to public yet.
-If you like something in my website and want to know how it was done please do contact.
+- 👋 Hey there, I’m @santm!
+Full-stack dev crafting sleek, functional web experiences.
+Most of my repositories are private, but my work is showcased at [santm.com](https://santm.com).
+Curious about how something was built?
+Drop me a line!
-- 👀 I’m interested in ...geeky stuff [photography](https://www.instagram.com/s.a.n.t.m/) and good cup of [coffee](https://www.instagram.com/p/CmuQUktSXLW/)
+- 👀 I’m into geeky tech, [photography](https://www.instagram.com/s.a.n.t.m/), running, and a solid [coffee brew](https://www.instagram.com/p/CmuQUktSXLW/).
-- 🌱 I’m currently learning css ~~hugo bulma~~ astro & tailwind  anything that interest me
+- 🌱 Currently mastering Astro, Tailwind, and CSS, always chasing the next cool tool or framework.
-- 📫 check santm.com
+- 📫 Connect with me at [santm.com](https://santm.com) or [LinkedIn](https://www.linkedin.com/in/santanumisra/).

 <!---
 santm/santm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.